-- 10.-(1) This section shall have effect notwithstanding Article 16(3) of the Model Law. - (2) An arbitral tribunal may rule on a plea that it has no jurisdiction at any stage of the arbitral proceedings. - (3) If the arbitral tribunal rules - (a) on a plea as a preliminary question that it has jurisdiction; or - (b) on a plea at any stage of the arbitral proceedings that it has no jurisdiction, any party may, within 30 days after having received notice of that ruling, apply to the General Division of the High Court to decide the matter.
+10.-(1) This section has effect despite Article 16(3) of the Model Law.

+(2) An arbitral tribunal may rule on a plea that it has no jurisdiction at any stage of the arbitral proceedings.

+- (3) If the arbitral tribunal rules - (a) on a plea as a preliminary question that it has jurisdiction; or - (b) on a plea at any stage of the arbitral proceedings that it has no jurisdiction, any party may, within 30 days after having received notice of that ruling, apply to the General Division of the High Court to decide the matter.

-(4) An appeal from the decision of the General Division of the High Court made under Article 16(3) of the Model Law or this section may be brought only with the leave of the appellate court.
+(4) An appeal from the decision of the General Division of the High Court made under Article 16(3) of the Model Law or this section may be brought only with the permission of the appellate court.

-- (5) There shall be no appeal against a refusal for grant of leave of the appellate court.
+(5) There is no appeal against a refusal for grant of permission of the appellate court.

-[Act 40 of 2019 wef 02/01/2021] - (6) Where the General Division of the High Court, or the appellate court on appeal, decides that the arbitral tribunal has jurisdiction - (a) the arbitral tribunal shall continue the arbitral proceedings and make an award; and - (b) where any arbitrator is unable or unwilling to continue the arbitral proceedings, the mandate of that arbitrator shall terminate and a substitute arbitrator shall be appointed in accordance with Article 15 of the Model Law.
+- (6) Where the General Division of the High Court, or the appellate court on appeal, decides that the arbitral tribunal has jurisdiction - (a) the arbitral tribunal must continue the arbitral proceedings and make an award; and - (b) where any arbitrator is unable or unwilling to continue the arbitral proceedings, the mandate of that arbitrator terminates and a substitute arbitrator must be appointed in accordance with Article 15 of the Model Law.